mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 * Breakpoints - rule enter + exit breakpoints.

 #### Limitations
-The debugger uses the lexer and parser interpreters found in the ANTLR4 runtime.
-These interpreters use the same prediction engine as the standard classes, but cannot execute any target runtime code (except for action code as described above).
+1. The debugger uses the lexer and parser interpreters found in the ANTLR4 runtime.
+These interpreters use the same prediction engine as the standard classes, but cannot execute any target runtime code (except for action/predicate code as described above).

-The interpreters are implemented in Typescript and transpiled to Javascript, hence you shouldn't expect high performance parsing from the debugger.
+2. The interpreters are implemented in Typescript and transpiled to Javascript, hence you should not expect high performance parsing from the debugger.
 However, it should be good enough for normal error search.

-Even though ANTLR4 supports (direct) left recursive rules, their internal representation is totally different (they are converted to non-left-recursive rules).
-This makes it fairly difficult to match the currently executing ATN state to a concrete source position.
-Expect therefore non-optimal step marker visualization in such rules.
+3. Left recursive rules are pretty special and influence the way incremental visual parse tree are created.
+Recursive rules cache generated parser rule contexts until they are done.
+Only on exit they unroll and actually update the generated parse tree.
+Because of that no change can be displayed in the graphical parse tree before a recursive rule is left.

-Parser rule context variables, parameters and return values cannot be inspected, as they don't exist in the interpreter generated parse tree.
+4. Parser rule context variables, parameters and return values cannot be inspected, as they don't exist in the interpreter generated parse tree.

+5. The debugger implements a simple look ahead for upcoming symbols to guess what the next debugging step might end at (for stack trace generation, which also influences the caret position and debug marker in the editor).
+This is independent of the internal prediction process for ATN states (which is used for parsing).
+This approach often returns more than a single candidate for the next debugger step, because the actual path which is taken depends on the following input (which the debugger does not know yet).
+Because VS Code only can have one entry per stack frame, always the first candidate is used, which might lead to unexpected debug marker positions.
+This effect is most prominent in left recursive rules, but can also be seen in situations where optional rule invocations are used.
+Maybe at a later point also for debugger symbol looking more lookahead will be used to avoid this problem, but not now.